LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

 [comment]: <> (Function for variable thermal parameters needed.
 Exlicit function available needs to be implemente here!)

-## Energy equation
+## Energy Equation

-&emsp; In one dimension, the diffusive part of the energy equation is described by (assuming only radiogenic heating):
+In one dimension, the diffusive part of the energy equation is described by (assuming only radiogenic heating):

 $$
 \frac{\partial T}{\partial t} = -\frac{\partial q_x}{\partial x} + \rho H, \tag{1}